 Olivera's graciousness and empathy are certainly compelling.
 Should a judge take that extra step to help a fellow man, instead of just dealing punishment?
 For this judge, it seems that both outcomes could be beneficial.

 "I thought about a story that I once read," Olivera told the Observer.
 "It talked about a soldier with PTSD in a hole. ...
 A family member, a therapist and a friend all throw down a rope to help the veteran suffering.
 Finally, a fellow veteran climbs into the hole with him.
 The soldier suffering with PTSD asks, 'Why are you down here?'
 The fellow veteran replied, 'I am here to climb out with you.'"

 At Carlson & Burnett, we have attorneys that understand that protecting the interests and rights of individuals, families and children is important and they have a passion to obtain the best results achievable for our clients.
-Peg Stevens handles a variety of juvenile and criminal cases ranging from misdemeanors to felonies and works to protect the legal rights of families and children impacted by domestic abuse and child abuse.
-If you have a legal matter that you need help with, contact call Peg for a free consultation to learn how to she can help you resolve your legal problems.
-Call (402) 403-4133.
+Our firm handles a variety of juvenile and criminal cases ranging from misdemeanors to felonies and works to protect the legal rights of families and children impacted by domestic abuse and child abuse.
+If you have a legal matter that you need help with, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.

 Ref: "Concerned about veteran with PTSD, judge orders him to jail and serves the time with him", by Debra Cassens Weiss, ABA Journal, 4/22/16